mugas/ricardo_moreira/content/coding/iterating-over-objects-and-arrays.md

   statement
 ```

-I﻿n the  variable you put wathever you want, normally as an array would be a plural of things, you put the singular.
+I﻿n the variable you put whatever you want, normally as an array would be a plural of things, you put the singular.
 So in this case, the array name is animals and the variable is animal.
 T﻿he iterable is going to be the array name for...of you don't create a new array, neither you change the array that exists.
 So here the *animals array* will continue to be as it was.

 S﻿o if you want to only get the first letter of each animal name you can do it with for...of but still would not change the array.